Claude Cahun: Social critique and legacy

 Cahun made work for herself and did not want to be famous.
 Cahun's work was largely unrecognized until 40 years after her death.
-In many ways, Cahun's life was marked by actions which revolted against convention, and her public image has since become a commentary which challenges the public's notions of gender, beauty, and logic.

 Her work was meant to unsettle the audience's understanding of photography as a documentation of reality.
 Furthermore, her poetry challenged gender roles of the time and attacked the increasingly modern world's social and economic boundaries.
 Also, Cahun's participation with the Parisian Surrealist group brought an element of diversity to the group's output which ushered in new representations.
 Most Surrealist artists were men, whose primary images of women depicted them as isolated symbols of eroticism rather than as the chameleonic, gender non-conforming figure that Cahun presented.
-Cahun's photographs, writings, and general life as an artistic and political revolutionary continues to influence artists.
+Cahun's photographs, writings, and general life as an artistic and political revolutionary continue to influence artists.

 Twenty-first century writing on Cahun and Moore's work has described the pair as "prototransgender artists".
 Christy Wampole connects Cahun's adopted name and appearance to twenty-first century genderqueer identities, arguing that Cahun's photographs display "transgender signals" and are a prototype of modern trans self-representation.
 Alex Pilcher in A Queer Little History of Art writes "Before the late twentieth century, transgender identities were hardly ever clearly articulated in terms we would recognise today.
 That does not mean gender variance played any less of a role in queer experience.
 The queerness of [...]
 Claude Cahun is beyond debate; whether it is better read through a 'lesbian' lens or a 'trans' one is a question we cannot usefully settle," and later that "Gender that strays beyond the female/male binary is a thread that runs through the artist's life and work."
+Jordan Reznick, writing in Art Journal Open, goes further, arguing that Cahun embodied a genuine trans non-binary identity, even if the language to name such an identity did not exist at the time.

 Cahun's collected writings were published in 2002 as Claude Cahun – Écrits (ISBN 2-85893-616-1), edited by François Leperlier.